-TASK 13 The Jurisdiction will require and verify the hauler will conduct all route reviews annually.
-The Jurisdiction will require and verify the hauler will complete annual review of all routes.
-6/30/2023 TASK 14 The Jurisdiction will establish a system for notifying generators of violations.
-Minimum requirements - Route reviews The contamination notice will, at a minimum, include information regarding the generator's requirement to properly separate materials into the appropriate containers.
+Task # Description Target Completion Date TASK 10 The Jurisdiction has determined that route reviews will be used to monitor container contaminants.
+Minimum requirements - Route reviews All hauler routes must be reviewed annually.
+Containers may be randomly selected along a hauler route.
+Not required that every container on a hauler route be sampled annually.
+7/19/2022 (Task completion to be verified) TASK 11 The Jurisdiction will establish a system for notifying generators of violations.
+Minimum requirements - Route reviews: The contamination notice will, at a minimum, include information regarding the generator's requirement to 7/19/2022 (Task completion to be verified)

+properly separate materials into the appropriate containers.
 The contamination notice may be left on the generator's container, gate, or door at the time the violation occurs, and/or be mailed, e-mailed, or electronically messaged to the generator.
-6/30/2023 TASK 15 The Jurisdiction will perform container contamination minimization for all routes that are not subject to an exemption or waiver from such service under 14 CCR sections 18984.11 and 18984.12 (a) and (c), or are not an authorized self-hauler subject to the Jurisdiction's ordinance requiring compliance with the requirements of section 18988.3.
-6/30/2023
+TASK 12 The Jurisdiction will require and verify the hauler will develop a schedule for conducting route reviews.
+7/19/2022 (Task completion to be verified) TASK 13 The Jurisdiction will require and verify the hauler will complete annual review of all routes.
+12/31/2023 TASK 14 The Jurisdiction will perform container contamination minimization for all routes that are not subject to an exemption or waiver from such service under 14 CCR sections 18984.11 and 18984.12 (a) and (c), or are not an authorized self-hauler subject to the Jurisdiction's ordinance requiring compliance with the requirements of section 18988.3.
+12/31/2023